 Nutrient-mediated interactions and community diversity

 A pervasive concept in ecology is the distribution of fast and slow growers.
 For example, patterns of successions after a disturbance in plants, corals, and other macroorganisms are usually described in terms of fast growers paving the way for slow growers.
 Grow rate is indeed a key component of life strategies of both macro- and microorganisms, determining their ability to survive and compete in a given environment.
-We are exploring how environmental variables, by predictably affecting growth rates, shape the outcome of species competition and the structure of microbiomes at different spatial and temporal scales (see our paper on temperature and the ocean microbiome Abreu, Dal Bello et al. 2023).
+We are exploring how environmental variables like temperature and salinity, by predictably affecting growth rates, shape the outcome of species competition and the structure of microbiomes at different spatial and temporal scales.
 As key environmental variables are altered by climate change, it is crucial to predict how their effects on species traits such as growth rates translate to changes in community patterns.

 As perturbation regimes are altered by environmental change, it is crucial to understand and possibly predict community dynamics.
 However, how communities respond to perturbations depends not just on current conditions, but also on previous states and environmental history (see Dal Bello et al. 2017, Rindi et al. 2017, Dal Bello et al. 2019).
 In other words, communities, but also populations and entire ecosystems, have memory.
 We are interested in understanding what aspects of “ecological memory”, either biotic – such as the prevalent mode of metabolic interactions between community members – and/or abiotic – for example available energy in the environment – are important to predict future community states.